Trump warns 'a whole civilization will die tonight' if Iran fails to meet his deadline

 Iran's 10-point proposal included a guarantee that Iran would not be attacked again, an end to Israeli strikes against the Iranian-backed Hezbollah in Lebanon and removal of sanctions in exchange for the reopening of the Strait of Hormuz, with Iran imposing a $2 million fee for every ship moving through the key waterway, according to The New York Times.

-With the clock ticking, Iranian President Masoud Pezeshkian wrote on social media: "More than 14 million brave Iranians have so far declared their readiness to sacrifice their lives to defend Iran.
-I too have been, am, and will be sacrificing my life for Iran."
+With the clock ticking, Iranian President Masoud Pezeshkian wrote on social media: "More than 14 million proud Iranians have so far registered to sacrifice their lives to defend Iran.
+I too have been, am, and will remain devoted to giving my life for Iran."

-Pezeshkian's message appeared to be in response to a call by Iran's junior minister for youth late Monday issued to Iranians, including "young people, cultural and artistic figures, athletes" to form human chains next to the power plants across Iran.
+Pezeshkian's message appeared to be in response to a call by Iran's deputy minister of sports and youth, Alireza Rahimi, late Monday for "young people, cultural and artistic figures, athletes" to form human chains next to the power plants across Iran.
+Rahimi wrote: "Attacking public infrastructure is a war crime."

-"We will stand hand in hand next to power plants across the country, with every belief and taste, to say: attacking public infrastructure is a war crime," Iran's Deputy Minister of Sports and Youth Alireza Rahimi wrote on social media.

 Here are more updates on the war in Iran today: